This information is intended for use by health professionals

 Each 5 ml of syrup contains Sodium Valproate 200.0 mg.

-In the treatment of generalised, partial or other epilepsy.
+For the treatment of generalised, partial or other epilepsy.

 In patients where adequate control has been achieved Epilim Chrono formulations are interchangeable with other Epilim conventional or prolonged release formulations on an equivalent daily dosage basis.